sigstat/sigstat/docs/md/SigStat.Common.Pipeline.md

 #### `ISignerModel`

-Analyzes signatures based on their similiarity to the trained model
+<sub>Analyzes signatures based on their similiarity to the trained model</sub>
 ```csharp
 public interface SigStat.Common.Pipeline.ISignerModel